If you have British Airways Executive Club Gold status, the ‘Gold Priority Reward’ was one of the most valuable but least known perks.

 What is an Avios ‘Gold Priority Reward’?

-Very simply, a British Airways Gold member can book a seat on ANY BA flight using Avios.
+Very simply, a British Airways Executive Club Gold member can book a seat on ANY British Airways flight using Avios.
 The catch is that you have to use DOUBLE the normal amount.

 Your flight must be booked more than 30 days before departure.

-A couple of years ago, British Airways added the option to use lots more Avios but pay only £1 of taxes.
+A few years ago, British Airways added the option to use lots more Avios but pay only £1 of taxes for short haul flights.
 This is the default pricing option that ba.com now gives you.

-This is a truly terrible deal.
-My personal view is that BA is making a mistake here, because most people are more Avios constrained than they are cash constrained.
+This is usually a bad deal.
+My personal view is that British Airways made a mistake here, because most people are more Avios constrained than they are cash constrained.
 There is no point saying how wonderful it is to pay just £1 in taxes and charges when the Avios component is ludicrous.

-Using the Hamburg example above, you can – for Economy – choose to pay for a return flight:
+Using the Hamburg as an example, you can – for Economy – choose to pay for a peak return flight:

 - 19,500 Avios + £1 or

 - 10,500 Avios + £35 (this is old taxes and charges figure)

 …. or various other options.